jxnl/blog/docs/services.md

 These principles ensure that your AI initiatives remain grounded in real-world applications and deliver tangible results.

-And over the past few years I've worked with a dozen companies to help them navigate the landscape. **I know what works and what doesn't.** For everything else, I have a network of trusted experts and vendors to help us.

 You might wonder why I don't start my own company.
 Sadly, a [hand injury](./writing/posts/hands-part-1.md) limits how much I can code.
 Because of this, I want my coding time to have the biggest impact possible.
 That's why I mainly focus on [instructor](https://python.useinstructor.com) and [education](./systematically-improve-your-rag.md).